matteocedroni/LockedLauncher/readme.md

 * Any frontend that is able to launch game by configurable commands and arguments

 ### Prerequisites
 Input block feature requires admin rights, but frontends tipically run with elevated permissions.
 To run elevated frontend bypassing UAC you may disable it, but I prefer bypassing UAC with the "On demand scheduled task technique".

+## Features
+* Blocks inputs with configurable unlock mode
+* Prevents unwanted concurrent launch (system wide singleton)

 ## Usage
 Put lockedLauncher (exe and ini) in the same folder and modify game launch configuration in order to invoke lockedLauncher instead the current launcher.